OWASP/wstg/document/4-Web_Application_Security_Testing/11-Client-side_Testing/10-Testing_WebSockets.md

 ### Origin

 It is the server’s responsibility to verify the [`Origin` header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Origin) in the initial HTTP WebSocket handshake.
 If the server does not validate the origin header in the initial WebSocket handshake, the WebSocket server may accept connections from any origin.
 This could allow attackers to communicate with the WebSocket server cross-domain allowing for CSRF-like issues.
 See also [Top 10-2017 A5-Broken Access Control](https://owasp.org/www-project-top-ten/2017/A5_2017-Broken_Access_Control).
+The exploit for this weakness is called Cross-Origin Websocket Hijacking (CSWH or CSWSH).

 ### Confidentiality and Integrity